Dr. Daniel Labow

 “We’ve got the safety of the operation down pretty well,” he said.
 “Our patient selection is better.”

 The process is also much better.
-He removes the omentum and likely is aggressive in resecting the peritoneal lining.
-This lining covers the abdominal cavity and is where peritoneal mesothelioma forms.
+Dr. Labow removes the omentum and the peritoneum, which is the lining of the abdominal cavity.
+This lining is where peritoneal mesothelioma forms.

 “If I send the patient for neoadjuvant therapy, I have a visual in my head for if they undergo therapy for 3-6 months,” he said.